3mkay/3mkay.github.io/_posts/2013-11-14-design-is-dead-long-live-design.md

 layout: post
 published: true
 permalink: articles/design-is-dead
+excerpt: In an agile world, one of the most difficult things to get 'agile' is the design process, there seems to be a general fear of agile encroaching into domains outside of the traditional developer roles.
 ---
 ## Design is dead!
 In an agile world, one of the most difficult things to get 'agile' is the design process, there seems to be a general fear of agile encroaching into domains outside of the traditional developer roles.